Over 42,000 CRA Accounts Breached: What to Know

-GoDaddy, reputably, one of the world’s largest domain registrar with upwards of more than 19 million customers and approximately 77 million managed domains recently disclosed a data breach that affects users with web hosting accounts.
-Although the security incident took place on October 19, 2019, it was only discovered on April 23, 2020!
-Despite the significant gap between the event and discovery, this is not at all unusual and a clear demonstration of the importance of SSH security.
-One can read the initial email filed with the California Department of Justice that GoDaddy had to send to notify its customers and forced a password reset on affected customers.
+GoDaddy, one of the world's largest domain registrars with more than 19 million customers and approximately 77 million managed domains, recently disclosed a GoDaddy data breach affecting users with web hosting accounts.
+Although the security incident took place on October 19, 2019, it was only discovered on April 23, 2020.
+Despite the significant gap between the event and discovery, this is not unusual and is a clear demonstration of the importance of SSH security.

-The lesson to be learned from this breach is perhaps best summed up by analysts from Venafi Inc., a privately held cybersecurity company.
+The lesson to be learned from this GoDaddy breach is perhaps best summed up by analysts from Venafi Inc., a privately held cybersecurity company.

 The GoDaddy breach underlines just how important SSH security is.